Q: What jobs are available in the oil and gas industry?

 Our JobCenter includes Alaskan oil company profiles you can search for current job openings.
 Additionally, we provide the best resources for keeping track of the Alaska Natural Gas Pipeline project so you can jump on opportunities if and when they're available.

 Q: What is the price of a subscription to your Member Services section?

 A: Subscriptions to the Member Services section are very reasonable.
-We charge $14.95 for 30 days; $29.95 for 90 days and just $49.95 for a full year.
-Each membership comes with a free 72-hour trail.
-We offer this free trial, because we want our customers to be able to try our service risk free.
-We are fully convinced you will think a membership is an excellent value, however if for some reason, you feel that a membership is not right for you, cancel it within 72-hours and you will not be charged.
+We charge $12.95 for 30 days; $29.95 for 90 days and just $49.95 for a full year.
+We also offer a $3.95 five day trial memebrship, because we want our customers to be able to try our service for the lowest price posible.
+We are fully convinced you will think a membership is an excellent value.

 If you are even remotely considering spending some time working the oil and gas industry, a subscription to our Members Service is well worth the price.